sudarshansudarshan/aicamp/Oceanverse.md

    <details closed>
    <summary>Sol.</summary>

-   The closest pair algorithm does not require the coordinates to be distinct and maintains its \(O(nlogn)\) performance regardless of whether some coordinates are the same.
-It efficiently handles ties and ensures the correct closest pair is found.

    </details><br>
 81.Given a set of points where most points are far apart, but a few points are very close to each other,can you develop an algorithm more efficient from our original algorithm to find the closest pair in this special case.
    <details closed>
    <summary>Sol.</summary>

-   Put your solution here.

    </details><br>
 # Module I